Cut the Crap: Aftermath

 Strummer was depressed by both the album's sound and critical appraisal.
-Asked in 1986 how the reviews affected him, he replied: "Sure I read [them] but I didn't need them to tell me.
+Asked in 1986 how the reviews affected him, he replied, "Sure I read [them] but I didn't need them to tell me.
 It was like when you're younger and you're trying to make a date with a girl but she won't have any of it.
 You keep going back, trying to fool yourself that this time will be better."
 He was particularly upset that people had thought the "Jose Unidos" pseudonym credited as a producer was him rather than Rhodes, and said "it wouldn't have been so bad if Bernie had just got the blame but that was unbearable."
 The album was cited by several contemporary reviewers as symptomatic of why punk rock had failed.
 Strummer said in 1988: "To someone who says I was ... 'the spokesman for your generation and you fucked it up', I say yeah, but we tried."
-He admitted that he had undertaken the project in part to prove that Jones hadn't been the Clash's only songwriter.
+He admitted that he had undertaken the project in part to prove that Jones had not been the Clash's only songwriter.

 Epic Records intended a tour shortly after the release, but there were practical issues that made this impossible.
-Foremost, Strummer was in exile in Spain and refusing to partake in promoting the record; he had even threatened to take legal action to prevent its release.
+Foremost, Strummer was in Spain and refusing to promote the record; he had even threatened to take legal action to prevent its release.
 After their treatment during the album's recording, White and Howard were reluctant to engage with the material.
-Finally, given that Rhodes had so heavily revised the original songs and utilised so many samples and studio effects, he and Strummer disagreed on how the tracks should be played live.
+Finally, given that Rhodes had so heavily revised the original songs and used so many samples and studio effects, he and Strummer disagreed on how the tracks should be played live.
 Strummer dissolved the band that October, giving each of the remaining members a thousand pounds each as severance payments.
-Howard told him, somewhat bitterly, that "this is where it got you" for following Bernie's lead—a statement to which he agreed.
+Howard told him, somewhat bitterly, that "this is where it got you" for following Rhodes's lead—a statement to which he agreed.

 Under pressure from Epic to get the band out on tour to promote the album, Rhodes asked the three remaining members to consider hiring a new singer, rationalising that "The Clash has always been an idea ...
 Now, how to take that idea to the next level!"
 They briefly considered the possibility; Rhodes made the suggestion to Simonon, a position the bassist resolutely refused until Strummer officially disbanded the group.
 Strummer then reunited with Jones for Big Audio Dynamite's second studio album No. 10, Upping St. (1986), co-producing the album with him and writing five songs together.